dropseed/pullapprove-enterprise/deploy/docs/faqs.md

 4) Are the webhooks being received successfully?
 Can check this in the GitHub App settings "advanced" tab.
 5) Are there errors in the worker logs?

+### When I click a PR status, the report fails to load

+If the browser console is giving a CORS error and your installation is brand new, it may take a few hours for your new S3 bucket to propagate and for the URL to work as expected.

 ## Security

 ### What data is stored?